RaceProUK/DLCQuest-APTracker/README.md

   - Non-shuffled items cannot be tracked (game doesn't send checks)
   - Coins cannot be tracked outside of coinsanity (as above)
   - Item Shuffler icons are low quality (I'm not an artist 😊)

-  - No logic for coin bundles (it's surprisingly complicated to work out)
+## Special Thanks

+- Anton Beardhead (bennydreamly) on the [Archipelago Discord](https://discord.gg/8Z65BR2) for the coin count research